Students will learn about the development of children aged up to eight and how to care for them.

 You will study subjects including:

-All applicants will be asked to apply for an Enhanced DBS check before starting the course.
+Four GCSE’s at grade 4 or above, including English.
+A satisfactory school reference and once enrolled students will be asked to apply for an Enhanced DBS check before starting the course.

 This course enables students to either go on to further study at university or directly into employment.
 Career opportunities are exciting and include, nursery nurse in a primary school, special needs school, special care baby unit, paediatric hospital ward, day nursery, qualified nanny (UK or abroad), or a holiday company childcare representative.